BarkMulcher/BarkMulcher/README.md

-- 👋 Hi, I’m @BarkMulcher
+- 👋 Hi, I’m Luke Haskell
-- 👀 I’m interested in learning web development
+- I love learning everything about software & web development and how they overlap.
-- 🌱 I’m currently learning HTML, CSS, JS, JQuery, react.js, mySQL, and many more in an intensive six-month boot camp!
+- 🌱 I’m currently learning JS, react.js, mySQL, Python & Django!
-- 💞️ I’m looking to collaborate on team projects in my boot camp class.
+- 💞️ I’m looking to collaborate on team projects in any setting.
 - 📫 How to reach me: message me on github

 <!---